zonkyio/postgresql-lock-tutorial/README.md

 Create environment where everyone can test how to resolve PostgreSQL lock issue.
  * requirements: docker, Unix(Linux or Mac), bash

-Start: Download file and run.
+Start: Download file ./lockTutorial.sh and run(. ./lockTutorial.sh).